meyouwe/orite/README.md

     rsync --human-readable --info=flist --stats --archive --verbose --partial -ic --progress --dry-run /Users/username/Documents/websites/site_name/stack/folder/ username@127.68.551.54:/root/stack/folder --exclude-from="exclude.txt"

-This project is an effort to centralise a sync approach, configure once, add options, make it simple, and do it using Python.
+This project is an effort to centralise a sync approach, configure once, add options, and make it simple.

-And it does this through the use of a persistent configuration file.

 ### ōrite is a Māori word for ʻthe same’
 It's pronounced [like this](https://s3.amazonaws.com/media.tewhanake.maori.nz/dictionary/4802.mp3) rather than ‘oh-right’.

+***

-###The problem
+### The problem

 FTP apps like Transmit and Cyberduck can synchronise content, but they are slow.